oxinabox/Kaldi-Notes/fst-example/index.md

 Flags:

  - `--portrait` this flag should **always** be set.
 If not set then image comes out rotated 90 degrees, and on a overly large canvas.
- - `--isymbols`, `--osymbols`, as before, but if not provided then symbols in the graphic will be replaced with their numeric repressentation, unless `--keep_isymbols` or `--keep_osymbols` was set in the compile step
+ - `--isymbols`, `--osymbols`, as before, but if not provided then symbols in the graphic will be replaced with their numeric representation, unless `--keep_isymbols` or `--keep_osymbols` was set in the compile step
  - `--acceptor`: draws a FSA, rather than a FST.
 Without it it will label the FSA with output labels.

 ###Compose: `fstcompose`